ebezzam/slm-controller/README.md

 ## Example scripts

+In `examples` are various example scripts to control an RGB and a monochrome display by Adafruit.

-Activate the virtual environment:
+First, activate the virtual environment:

 ```sh
 source photonics_env/bin/activate
 ```
 You can exit the virtual environment by running `deactivate`.

+#### RGB display

-To display a randomly generated grayscale image, run the following command:
+To display a randomly generated grayscale image:

 ```sh
 python examples/rgb_display.py